The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 Country-continent

-Australia is a very big country.
-It ranks sixth in the world in terms of its territory.
+Australia is a very large country.
+It ranks sixth in the world in terms of the size of its territory.
 It is so huge that it occupies an entire continent.
 Its territory occupies more than seven million square kilometers.

-Interesting facts about Australia regarding the geographical location of the country are, of course, three oceans.
-The mainland is washed immediately by the Indian, Pacific and South.
+Interesting facts about Australia regarding the geographical location of the country - these are undoubtedly three oceans.
+The mainland is washed immediately by the Indian, Pacific and Southern.

-The country is indeed considered the driest continent, as only 500 mm of precipitation falls here per year.
+The country is indeed considered the driest continent, as it receives only 500 mm of precipitation per year.

-But, despite all this, the mainland is in the top ten countries in the world in terms of quality and standard of living.
+But despite all this, the mainland is among the top ten countries in the world in terms of quality and standard of living.

 The most famous Australian animal is the kangaroo.
-It is the symbol of the country.
-There are plenty of them in Australia.
-When it gets dark, they, attracted by the headlights, go out onto the highways and jump under the wheels of cars.
-Therefore, Australians even have a special kangaroo sign to warn drivers of the dangers on the road.
+It is a symbol of the country.
+Australia is full of them.
+When it gets dark, they, attracted by the headlights, go out onto the highway and jump under the wheels of cars.
+That's why Australians even have a special "kangaroo" sign to warn drivers about danger on the road.
 Mostly Australian kangaroos are small in size - up to 60 centimeters.
 But there are also larger individuals - up to 3 meters.

 The most dangerous animals in Australia are crocodiles.
 The northern part of the country is simply teeming with them.
-And almost a week does not pass, as accidents occur involving these animals.
-Alligators simply devour the people they come across.
+And hardly a week goes by before accidents occur involving these animals.
+Alligators simply eat the people they come across.
 There are plenty of crocodiles on the continent.
-The most famous is the Australian salt water.
-It is found in salty sea water and is the largest of all species on earth.
+The most famous is the Australian saltwater one.
+It is found in salty sea water and is the largest of all species found on earth.
 An adult crocodile can weigh a ton (!) and reach 3-4 meters in length.

-Scary stories about predatory poisonous ones from which hundreds of people die are well known.
-However, these are just tales.
-Since 1979, not a single person has died from a spider bite in Australia.
-So you can be calm.
+There are quite well-known horror stories about poisonous predators from which hundreds of people die.
+However, these are just stories.
+Since 1979, no person has died from a spider bite in Australia.
+So you can rest easy.

 The same goes for sharks.
-Off the coast of the Australian continent, they are not uncommon.
+They are not uncommon off the coast of the Australian continent.
 Yes, they are dangerous, but if you behave carefully and do not provoke them, then everything will work out.
-Sharks are non-conflict creatures, they never attack first.
+Sharks are non-conflict creatures; they never attack first.

-What other animals are diverse in Australia?
+What other animals are there in Australia?
 You will learn interesting facts about its inhabitants if you visit local zoos.
-For example, have you ever heard of an animal called the wombat?
+For example, have you ever heard of an animal called a wombat?
 And this is the continent.
-A small guinea pig that looks very much like a wild boar.
-Do you know about the Tasmanian Devil?
+A small guinea pig that looks very similar to a wild boar.
+Do you know about the Tasmanian devil?
 This is an Australian dog breed that resembles the French Bulldog.

-The largest river in Australia is the Murray.
+Australia's largest river is the Murray.
 It flows in the eastern part of the continent and reaches a length of 2570 kilometers.
 The river originates in the Australian Alps and flows into the Indian Ocean.
-On the way to the sea, it flows through a variety of environments: cities, agricultural land, etc.
+On its way to the sea, it flows through a variety of environments: cities, agricultural land, etc.

-Australia's largest river is the most "living" of all water bodies.
+Australia's largest river is the most “alive” of all bodies of water.
 Frogs, fish, ducks, crayfish, snakes, and many other animals live here.
-The river is so diverse that every representative of the animal world can find a place for himself here.
-Proud swans swim in clear crystal waters, and frogs croak and snakes and lizards crawl in wetlands.
+The river is so diverse that every representative of the animal world can find a place for themselves here.
+Proud swans swim in the clear crystal waters, and frogs croak and snakes and lizards crawl in the wetlands.

 The Murray River is home to a wide variety of fish species: trout, cod, golden perch, Australian smelt, minnows and many others.

-On the other hand, here are the Alps, on the territory of which the highest mountain in Australia is located - Kosciuszko (2228 meters).
+On the other hand, there are the Alps, on whose territory the highest mountain in Australia is located - Kosciuszko (2228 meters).
 This is the highest point of the Green Continent.

-Why is the highest mountain in Australia named after the Polish general and hero of Belarus Tadeusz Kosciusho?
+Why is the highest mountain in Australia named after the Polish general and hero of Belarus Tadeusz Kosciusz?
 The fact is that its discovery was made by the Polish geologist Strzelecki in 1840.
 By the way, initially it was not called that, but bore the name Townsend.
-"Kosciuszko" - it was a neighboring mountain, which was then considered the highest.
-But later, when it was scientifically proven that Townsend was 20 meters higher, the Australians changed the names of the mountains so that the highest point was named after the hero of Poland.
+“Kosciuszko” was a neighboring mountain, which was then considered the highest.
+But later, when it was scientifically proven that Townsend was 20 meters higher, the Australians changed the names of the mountains so that the highest point bore the name of the hero of Poland.
 They did this as a sign of respect for the discoverer.

 City life

-Australia's most are Sydney, Melbourne, Adelaide, Brisbane and Hobat.
+The largest cities in Australia are Sydney, Melbourne, Adelaide, Brisbane and Hobat.
 And none of the above is the capital.
-The fact is that the capital of Australia - Canberra - is a very small city.
-A little more than 350 thousand people live in it.
+The fact is that the capital of Australia, Canberra, is a very small city.
+It is home to just over 350 thousand people.

 The largest Australian city is Sydney.
-About five million people live in it.
-Next comes Melbourne with a population of about four million.
-By the way, earlier the capital of Australia was Melbourne.
+About five million people live there.
+Next comes Melbourne, with a population of about four million.
+By the way, Melbourne was previously the capital of Australia.
 Today this city is only the cultural capital of the continent.
-Brisbane, a major industrial center on the mainland, is home to about two million people.
-In Perth and Adelaide - one and a half million.
+Brisbane, a major industrial center of the mainland, is home to about two million residents.
+In Perth and Adelaide - one and a half million each.

 Gastronomic facts

-What will Australia offer travelers?
+What does Australia offer travelers?
 Interesting facts about the culinary characteristics of the country also cannot be ignored.
-First of all, we should talk about the traditional Australian dish - vegemait.
+First of all, we should talk about a traditional Australian dish - Vegemite.
 The name sounds mysterious, doesn't it?
-But in fact, everything is much simpler.
+But in reality everything is much simpler.
 This is ordinary yeast spread on unleavened bread.
-The pungent smell of brown mass and its salty taste will not be to the taste of every traveler.
-What can not be said about the Australians themselves, who simply adore their traditional "pate".
+The pungent smell of the brown mass and its salty taste will not appeal to every traveler.
+The same cannot be said about the Australians themselves, who simply adore their traditional “pate”.

-Another unusual edible feature of the country is basket-shaped pies.
-Inside - meat stuffing.
-It looks beautiful and tastes good too.
+Another unusual edible feature of the country is the basket-shaped pies.
+Inside there is meat filling.
+It looks beautiful and tastes good.

 Sights of Sydney